 In 2003, JCC created the annual First Coast Honors Choir Festival, a daylong event for area fourth through sixth grade students.
 A guest clinician is invited to conduct the Honors Choir, which is assembled from students who have been recommended by their music teachers from Jacksonville’s 160 public and private schools.
 In conjunction with this event, JCC hosts a free Midwinter Music Workshop for area school music teachers.

 The Board of Directors appointed Darren Dailey as the Artistic and Executive Director in 2006.
-Since that time, JCC has expanded its choir programs, and has developed self-produced, sold-out concerts including the annual Martin Luther King, Jr. "Lift Ev'ry Voice and Sing" event, the annual Cool Side of Yuletide holiday concert and concerts featuring guest artists such as Amy Grant, Voca People and Kristin Chenoweth.
+Since that time, JCC has expanded its choir programs, and has developed self-produced, sold-out concerts including the annual Martin Luther King, Jr. "Lift Ev'ry Voice and Sing" event, the annual Cool Side of Yuletide holiday concert and concerts featuring guest artists such as Amy Grant, Voca People, Kristin Chenoweth and Audra McDonald.
+In his 10th Anniversary year of 2016, Darren Dailey was appointed as President and Artistic Director.

 As JCC grows, it has created new choirs and new opportunities for its singers.
 The Young Men's Chorus, established in 2011, is designed to meet the specific needs of young men who are experiencing voice expansion.
 The Touring Choir, established in 2011, travels nationally or internationally in the summer after a year of hard work and performances.
 From 16 singers in 1995, JCC has developed into one of Jacksonville's most important providers of music education, enriching the lives of singers and audiences across the region.